April 8, 2020

 You'll notice from the above differences that we have a few steps required:

-In RepositoryA
+In RepositoryA,

-in git.git push -u origin HEAD
+RepositoryA into a sub-directory RepositoryA (except .gitignore)RepositoryARENAME in git.git push -u origin HEADIn RepositoryB,

-in git.git push -u origin HEAD
+RepositoryB into a sub-directory RepositoryB (except .gitignore)RepositoryBRENAME in git.git push -u origin HEADIn RepositoryC,

 Initialize your new repository (maybe clone an existing empty repository)